ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Most interviewees failed on it.</blockquote>

 <h3>4.
-Building a Secure Messaging Platform with Apache Pulsar, Keycloak, and Spring Boot - <a href="https://medium.com/@hydrurdgn/building-a-secure-messaging-platform-with-apache-pulsar-keycloak-and-spring-boot-283ffaec4529" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introduction to HTML: A Comprehensive Guide from Beginner to Advanced - <a href="https://medium.com/@theameteurwriter/introduction-to-html-a-comprehensive-guide-from-beginner-to-advanced-7a6ad31fd98c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Haydar Urdoğan`**
+✍️ **posted by `Antara Chanda`**

-<blockquote>In this tutorial, we’ll explore how to integrate Apache Pulsar with Keycloak for authentication in a Spring Boot application.
-By the end of…</blockquote>
+<blockquote>HTML (Hyper Text Markup Language) is the foundation of the web, the backbone that structures every website you visit.
+It’s the standard…</blockquote>

 <h3>5.
 The Gaze Principle - <a href="https://medium.com/@michalmalewicz/the-gaze-principle-d93508f5fc6b" target="_blank" rel="noopener noreferrer">link</a></h3>